soskek/chainer-openai-transformer-lm/README.md

 To use the positional encoder of the transformer, you should encode your dataset using the `encode_dataset()` function of [utils.py](utils.py).
 Please refer to the beginning of the `__main__` function in [train.py](train.py) to see how to properly define the vocabulary and encode your dataset.

 ## Fine-tuning the pre-trained model on a classification task
 This model can also be integrated in a classifier as detailed in [OpenAI's paper](https://blog.openai.com/language-unsupervised/).
-An example of fine-tuning on the ROCStories Cloze task is included with the training code in [train.py](train.py)
+An example of fine-tuning on the Stanford Sentiment Treebank dataset and the ROCStories Cloze task is included with the training code in [train.py](train.py)

-#### Sentiment Analysis
+### Sentiment Analysis

-I newly added implementation for experimenting on the Stanford Sentiment TreeBank.
+I newly added implementation for experimenting on the Stanford Sentiment Treebank.
 This implementation is original for this Chainer version.
 Downloading the datasets is automatically done in the script.

 ```bash
 python train.py --dataset sst --desc sst --submit --analysis --data_dir [path to data here] --n_batch 32